Review of Textbroker UK, GreatContent UK and Copify UK

-- There is a wide variety of 300 to 400 word articles loaded at all times throughout the day.
+- There is a wide variety of 300 to 500-word articles loaded at all times throughout the day.
 No HTML or CSS coding is requested and usually the instructions are straightforward and not too complicated.

-- Clients usually accept their orders within one day and you get paid instantly, auto-pay kicks in after 3 working days if the client doesn't do anything, so you never wait too long for your money.
+- Clients usually accept their orders within a day or two and you get paid instantly, auto-pay kicks in after 3 working days if the client doesn't do anything, so you never wait too long for your money.